-- Once you’ve done this, look at ways you can cut back or boost your monthly income to close the gap – see the later sections in this guide.
+- Look at ways you can cut back or boost your monthly income to close the gap – see the later sections in this guide.

 Reducing your monthly expenses

-Cutting back can be difficult, but it won’t be as painful as being evicted from your home – which is why it is vital you act now.
-Ask yourself the following questions.
+Cutting back can be difficult, but it won’t be as painful as being evicted from your home.

 Boosting your current income through benefits

-If your circumstances have changed and your income has fallen as a result, you may be able to claim benefits to help you pay your rent, such as Housing Benefit.
-You may also be able to get help with your Council Tax.
-Follow the link below to find out more.
+If your circumstances have changed and your income has fallen as a result, you might be able to claim benefits to help you pay your rent, such as Housing Benefit.

 Where to get free help and advice